rockstor/rockstor-doc/update-channels/update_channels.rst

 Participation in the stable channel is key to the future of Rockstor development.
 The ability to continue to improve and provide future-proof services by way of advanced file system facilities made easy is dependant on a financial component.
 The stable channel is that financial component.
+Currently, users can purchase a one year subscription for $15.00 USD or a five year subscription for $35.00 USD.

 **Variable one off charge depending on duration**